JamesEArnold/Binventory/DEPLOYMENT.md

 ### Common Issues

 1. **Database Connection Issues**
-   - Ensure your DATABASE_URL is correct
+   - Ensure your DATABASE_URL is correct in Vercel environment variables
    - Check that your Supabase project is not paused (free tier pauses after 7 days of inactivity)
+   - If migrations fail during deployment, check Vercel build logs for details

 2. **Search Not Working**
    - Verify search vectors are populated